Elbow Method in K-Means Clustering: Definition, Drawbacks, vs. Silhouette Score

 I also validated the output clusters by indexing/checking the distribution of the input features within the clusters.

-Elbow Method vs. Silhouette Method
+Elbow Method vs. Silhouette Score Method

 Elbow curve and Silhouette plots both are very useful techniques for finding the optimal K for k-means clustering.
 In real-world data sets, you will find quite a lot of cases where the elbow curve is not sufficient to find the right ‘K’.
-In such cases, you should use the silhouette plot to figure out the optimal number of clusters for your dataset.
+In such cases, you should use the silhouette plot to figure out the optimal number of clusters for your data set.

 I would recommend using both the techniques together to figure out the optimal K for k-means clustering.